 The Community Center is a large, open room on the lower level of City Hall.
 It has a small sink in the corner, and a closet full of long tables and folding chairs. there are public restrooms just down the hall.
 It is available to be reserved for private parties or public events.
 Halsey Residents pay half price, and there are discounts for non-profits.
 There are also periodic free City sponsored events that are open to the public.
 The City is looking for more ways to use the Community Center to benefit the residents of Halsey.
 If you have an idea for a free, public event that you would be interested in attending or helping to present, please contact City Hall.
 Also, check this page for updates and new programs and events.

-Join us every Wednesday morning at 9:00 am for donuts and coffee and conversation.
-Donuts are provided as a donation by Councilor Doerfler.
+Join us every Wednesday morning at 9:00 am for donuts, coffee, and conversation.

 City of Halsey